 Overall, I found uMobix’s dashboard to be neat, comprehensive, and easy to navigate.
 If all you want is a quick update on your child’s phone activities, you can easily monitor general changes in this section.

-Now that you’ve got the basics down, it’s time to discuss the functions that make uMobix stand out as a top-notch parental control app in the industry.
+Now that you’ve got the basics down, it’s time to discuss the functions that make uMobix one of the top-notch parental control apps in the industry based on my experience (and I reviewed quite a few of them including mSpy, Spybubble, Eyezy, KidsGuard Pro, to name a few).

 Address Book Monitoring